 The Council is committed to ensure that where invoices are submitted accurately, these will be paid within 30 days of the invoice date.
+Performance measures on invoice payment timescales are reported regularly to the Council.

 19. Implementation, Monitoring, Reviewing and Reporting